Teddy55Codes/Blog/Posts/24.05/the-state-of-cross-platform-dotnet-and-how-mono-is-still-relevant.md

 ## Closing Notes
 I had to keep this post a bit shorter to catch back up with my monthly schedule.
 I hope the post was still interesting to read.
-It was certainty interesting to research and find out where Mono is still used and why.
+It was certainty interesting to see how Mono evolved over the years.

 I hope you enjoyed this shorter post and as always thanks for reading :)